 Please review the steps below.
 Both the Jobseeker (Unemployed individual) and the Employer must complete the following steps.

-The employer is incentivized to offer work placements and hire recently trained jobseekers by receiving 50% of the new employees' wages up to $2,500 for 5 weeks (200 hours) of their work.
+The employer is incentivized to offer work placements and hire recently trained jobseekers by receiving 50% of the new employees' wages up to $2,500.

 Ex. $25 x 200h = $5,000 50% = $2,500)

-Step 2: Review apprenticeship requirements and process (link)
+Step 2: Review Skilled Trades Ontario apprenticeship requirements and process (link)

-Step 3a: Find a sponsor for your apprenticeship (link)
+Step 3a: Get support finding a sponsor for your apprenticeship (link)

 Step 4: Apply to be an apprentice (link)